racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/Action.md

 where the type of the argument are the built-in Python types, such as float, integer, string, dictionary, ...

 Every action must have the arguments `jobguid` and `executionparams`.
-The `jobguid` is required as internal argument for the PyLabs framework.
-The `executionparams` is used for the workflow engine of the PyLabs framework.
+The `jobguid` is required as internal argument for the Pylabs framework.
+The `executionparams` is used for the workflow engine of the Pylabs framework.

 ###Return Values